 Backcountry Horseback Riding

-There are many ways to explore the Similkameen and one of them is by horseback.
+Pay homage to the heritage of our region and explore the many trails by horseback!
 The Similkameen has dozens of trails and some horse and rider campsites.
-In addition, there’s a guest ranch for you and your horse to enjoy while you are here.
+Also, there’s a guest ranch for you and your horse to enjoy while you are here.

 *There is no water up at China Ridge.
 Riders are advised to carry their own water and do day trips only.

 Cathedral Lake Provincial Park is a beautiful place to explore with your horse.
 You can camp at Twin Butte Lake; however, you must get a permission letter first (call 250-490-8200 for info).